mbrodt/sapper-portfolio/src/routes/blog/posts/vue-gif-searcher.md

 date: "2018-04-15"
 tags: ["Programming", "Vue"]
 type: "blog-post"
+image: "api.jpg"
-description: "Learn the basics of Vue, interacting with an API, and building a real-world application"
+description: "Learn the basics of Vue, interacting with an API, and building a real-world application."
 ---

 Welcome to this tutorial, I'm happy you made it here.
 This will be a tutorial on how to fetch and display gifs with Vue, retrieved from the giphy API.
 We will cover the following parts: